dgaydukov/cert-aws/sa/files/sa.md

 }
 ```
 ABAC (attribute-based access control) - policy conditions basically allows you to create access control based on attributes.
-Policy version - required if you are using variables (like `${aws:username}`.
-If you leave version, variables are treated like literal values.
 Custom identity broker - you can generate URL that lets users who sign in to your corporate portal, access the AWS Management Console.
-If your organization use IdP compatible with SAML (like AD) or OpenID you don't need to write any code, just enable SAML/OpenID access from aws console/cli.
+If your organization use IdP compatible with SAML (like AD) or OpenID you don't need to write any code, just enable SAML/OpenID identity provider from aws console/cli.
 To get aws console url you should:
 * validate that user is authenticated within your system
 * call one of sts api to get temporary credentials (you can call either global or regional endpoint, in case of regional - you can reduce latency, if you use sdk endpoint is determined automatically):
-    * AssumeRole (recommended) - assume iam role. `DurationSeconds` - specify time from 15 min - max session duration setting for the role.
+    * AssumeRole (recommended) - assume iam role. `DurationSeconds` - specify time from 15 min - max session duration setting for the role (if you set duration more then specified inside role - you got exception).
 There are 3 types:
         * AssumeRole - get temporary credentials for existing IAM user
         * AssumeRoleWithWebIdentity - get temporary credentials for user who authenticated through a public IdP (Amazon/Facebook/Google/Cognito), take a look at `sa/cloudformation/cognito-iam.yml`
         This is open api, anybody can call (you don't need to be iam authenticated to call it).
 Identity is verified by idToken provided in call.
 Assumed role should have policy to allow federated access.